pautadigitalmx/payments-konvertti/README.md

 ## Is it possible?
 Yes.
 Shopify supports all of these requirements via its Admin and Storefront APIs, plus checkout/cart extensions in Shopify Functions and the new Cart Transform API.
 You can implement commission tracking in your app backend while injecting an insurance line item through a cart/checkout extension that buyers can remove.

-## Architecture Overview
+## Architecture Overview (Native PHP)

-- **App Server**: A backend (Node.js/TypeScript or Ruby) that handles OAuth, stores merchant settings, calculates commissions, and exposes a simple UI for configuration and reports.
+- **App Server**: A native PHP backend that handles OAuth, stores merchant settings, calculates commissions, and exposes a simple UI for configuration and reports.
+Start with PHP’s built-in server for local dev and add a lightweight router (or plain `index.php` route handling) instead of using Node/Express.
 - **Database**: Stores merchant installs, commission settings, insurance product ID, and calculated commission totals per order.
-(PostgreSQL or MySQL recommended.)
+(PostgreSQL or MySQL recommended via PDO.)
 - **Shopify Admin API**: Used for reading orders, creating/maintaining the insurance product, and storing app-owned metafields for commission configuration.
+The `shopify/shopify-api` Composer package provides REST/GraphQL clients.
 - **Shopify Webhooks**: Subscribe to `orders/create` and optionally `orders/paid` to compute commission amounts on each order and update analytics tables.
 - **Cart/Checkout Extension**: Uses Shopify’s Cart Transform (or Checkout UI) extension to auto-insert the insurance product line item in the cart; the line can be removed by the buyer.
 - **App UI**: Embedded app using App Bridge + Polaris to let merchants set commission %, enable/disable auto-insurance, and view reports.